-Their fleet of twelve ships, all bearing Norwegian inspired names, includes a mix of modern, traditional and explorer vessels which sail to both tips of the planet in order to provide an experience like no other.
-And whilst Hurtigruten still provide trips along the quintessential coastal route that help to show Norway off in all its glory, the addition of sailings to places such as Antarctica, Iceland and Spitsbergen have really captured adventurers’ imaginations.
+Their fleet of ships, all bearing Norwegian-inspired names, includes a mix of modern, traditional and explorer vessels which sail to both tips of the planet in order to provide an experience like no other.
+And whilst Hurtigruten still provides trips along the quintessential coastal route that help to show Norway off in all its glory, the addition of sailings to places such as Antarctica, Iceland and Spitsbergen have really captured adventurers’ imaginations.

-Across all twelve ships there are differing grades of accommodation to help you find exactly what you need.
-Whilst the lowest grade (D) cabins, only found on MS Lofoten, offer just a basic arrangement of an upper and lower bed and a wash basin, the highest grade (MG) includes a seating area as well as the bedroom, TV, stereo, internet access, mini-bar and a private balcony in most instances.
+Across all of the ships there are differing grades of accommodation to help you find exactly what you need.
+Low grades offer just a basic arrangement of an upper and lower bed and a wash basin, while the the highest grades include a seating area as well as the bedroom, TV, stereo, internet access, mini-bar and a private balcony in most instances.

 Most cabin grades are spacious and with plenty of storage space for all your belongings.
 They are stylishly finished and provide a comfortable home from home for the duration of your journey.
 There are also special cabins available which provide access and assistance for any disabled guests.

 Everything that guests consume during their Hurtigruten cruise will have been carefully planned and thought out, with almost all of it being locally sourced and heavily influenced by regional delicacies that are found in the areas to which you will travel.